ilias-vrg/ilias/knn_search/README.md

 ```

 * In the `distractor_hdf5` argument, the `{idx}` indicates the location in the path name that corresponds to the index of the distractor hdf5 files.
 It is replaced during loading with the corresponding index values according to `total_distractors`.

+* Search only in the mini-ILIAS by providing to the `selected_ids` argument the path to [this file](https://vrg.fel.cvut.cz/ilias_data/image_ids/mini_ilias_yfcc100m_ids.txt).
+It is not necessary to provide this argument if the extracted features contain only mini-ILIAS distractors.

+* You can also provide a linear adaptation layer using the `lin_adopt_path`.
+You can find the trained layers for all models used in out paper [here](https://vrg.fel.cvut.cz/ilias_data/lin_adapt_layers/).

+### Output

 * The script supports two formats for storing the similarity scores: